nicknochnack/TFODCourse/README.md

 <b>Step 5.</b> Collect images using the Notebook <a href="https://github.com/nicknochnack/TFODCourse/blob/main/1.%20Image%20Collection.ipynb">1.
 Image Collection.ipynb</a> - ensure you change the kernel to the virtual environment as shown below
 <img src="https://i.imgur.com/8yac6Xl.png">
 <br/>
 <b>Step 6.</b> Manually divide collected images into two folders train and test.
-So now all folders and annotations should be split between the following two folders.
+So now all folders and annotations should be split between the following two folders. <br/>
-\TFODCourse\Tensorflow\workspace\images\train
+\TFODCourse\Tensorflow\workspace\images\train<br />
 \TFODCourse\Tensorflow\workspace\images\test
 <br/><br/>
 <b>Step 7.</b> Begin training process by opening <a href="https://github.com/nicknochnack/TFODCourse/blob/main/2.%20Training%20and%20Detection.ipynb">2.
 Training and Detection.ipynb</a>, this notebook will walk you through installing Tensorflow Object Detection, making detections, saving and exporting your model.